 While this little knife may fit perfectly in the utensil basket, you should never wash your knives in the dishwasher.
 This is a very harsh environment for these strong, yet delicate tools.
-Putting your knives in the dishwasher puts them at risk for damage to the blade, from chips and scratches to rust and discoloring to a dull blade.
+Putting your knives in the dishwasher puts them at risk for damage to the blade, from chips and scratches, rust and discoloring to dulling the sharp edge.

-Keep your knives clean and in perfect condition by hand washing with warm, soapy water and be sure to wipe them dry before placing back in your knife block – another kitchen essential.
+Keep your knives clean and in perfect condition by hand washing with warm, soapy water.
+Also be sure to wipe them dry before placing them back in your knife block – another kitchen essential.
 Just like hand washing, storing your knives in a knife block (like this beauty from F.N.
 Sharp) is an important part of caring for your knives.

 If you’re in the market for upgrading your kitchen, then start with the most important tools – your kitchen knives, of course!
 Investing in quality knives means more quality time with the family and less time doing chores (like sharpening your knives).
 If you need some tips for finding quality knives, then check out our guide to buying kitchen knives – or just head on over to F.N.
 Sharp to get the sharpest kitchen tools around!